luxfhe/docs/fhenix/docs/devdocs/Writing Smart Contracts/Security-Zones.md

 In Nitrogen, we introduce two Security Zones to demonstrate the concept:

 ### Threshold Network (zone 0 - default)
 This zone uses a Threshold Network.
 The benefit of this approach is that it provides the end user with additional protection from malicious actors.
-For further reading on the Threshold network, [see here](../Fhenix%20Testnet/Threshold-Network.md).
+For further reading on the Threshold network, [see here](../luxfhe%20Testnet/Threshold-Network.md).

 ### Local (zone 1)
-This zone uses a local key set held by the sequencer (this is how previous Fhenix testnets handled the decryption key).
+This zone uses a local key set held by the sequencer (this is how previous luxfhe testnets handled the decryption key).
 The intention of this zone is to offer faster decryption but require more trust from the user with the tradeoff of assuming a trusted sequencer.

 :::info[Dev Hint]
-Whether you are porting a contract from a previous Fhenix version, or creating a new one - you don't have to do anything in particular to use the Threshold Network.
+Whether you are porting a contract from a previous luxfhe version, or creating a new one - you don't have to do anything in particular to use the Threshold Network.
 Security Zone 0 is the default one - meaning that you don't need to modify your code to use it!
 See the code example below 👇
 :::

 ## Code Example